github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 **Note:** When you fork a repository with {% data variables.product.prodname_secret_scanning %} or push protection enabled, these features are not enabled by default on the fork.
 You can enable {% data variables.product.prodname_secret_scanning %} or push protection on the fork the same way you enable them on a standalone repository.

 {% endnote %}

+## What are the supported secrets

+For information about the secrets and service providers supported by {% data variables.product.prodname_secret_scanning %}, see "[AUTOTITLE](/code-security/secret-scanning/introduction/supported-secret-scanning-patterns#supported-secrets)."

 {% ifversion fpt or ghec %}